 Joanna Groves

-Joanna is a Certified Transactional Analyst (EATA), Certified Imago Relationship Therapist (IRI), and a Humanistic & Integrative Psychotherapist (UKCP).
+I'm also a Certified Transactional Analyst (EATA), Certified Imago Relationship Therapist (IRI), and a Humanistic & Integrative Psychotherapist (UKCP).

 Apprenticing Grief